Johann Lorenz von Mosheim: Works

-Among his other works were De rebus christianorum ante Constantinum commentarii (1753), Ketzer-Geschichte (2nd ed.
-1748), and Sittenlehre der heiligen Schrift (1737).
+Among his other works were De rebus christianorum ante Constantinum commentarii (1753), Ketzer-Geschichte (2nd edition 1748), and Sittenlehre der heiligen Schrift (1737).
 His exegetical writings, characterized by learning and good sense, include Cogitationes in N. T. bc. select.
 (1726), and expositions of I Corinthians (1741) and the two Epistles to Timothy (1755).
 In his sermons (Heilige Reden) considerable eloquence is shown, and a mastery of style which justifies the position he held as president of the German Society.

 There are two English versions of the Institutes, that of the Revd.
 Archibald Maclaine, published in 1765, and that of James Murdock (1832), which is the more correct.
 Murdock's translation was revised and re-edited by James Seaton Reid in 1848, and by H. L. Hastings in 1892 (Boston).
 An English translation of the De rebus christianorum was published by Murdock in 1851.
 Maclaine's translation, the Institutes were retitled An Ecclesiastical History: Ancient and Modern, from the Birth of Christ to the Beginning of the Eighteenth Century: in which The Rise, Progress And Variation of Church Power Are Considered In Their Connection With the State Of Learning And Philosophy, and The Political History of Europe During that Period, and Mosheim's name was Anglicized as "John Lawrence Mosheim, D.D., Chancellor of the University of Göttingen.”

 His Ecclesiastical History provided a crucial source for Edward Gibbon's Decline and Fall of the Roman Empire, and Gibbon borrowed many of Mosheim's arguments.